-- Author Name of the original author of the item.
-Read-only. - Blocked Blocked indicates that there is an issue outside of the teams control preventing progress.
+Blocked Blocked indicates that there is an issue outside of the teams control preventing progress.
 If a Task is blocked, the parent Story will display BLOCKED in the grid.
-Click the 1 icon in the grid to block a Task.
-After entering a comment, It will change to 1.
-Additionally, the Sprint Health & Progress area in the team Room will indicate that there are blocked Stories.
-For more information, see Blocking a Task. - Carried Over This column in the grid will display a special image CARRIED OVER representing that the Story was carried over from one sprint to the next (or more). - Created Date Date that the item was created.
-Ready-only.
+Click the icon in the grid to block a Task.
+After entering a comment, It will change to .
+Additionally, the Sprint Health & Progress area in the team Room will indicate that there are blocked

+Stories.
+For more information, see Blocking a Task.

+Carried Over This column in the grid will display a special image CARRIED OVER representing that the

 Code Reviews The Code Reviews column will contain one of the various Code Review or Changes Set icons depending on whether there are active reviews or change sets related to the Story or Task.
 Click the icon to open the Code Review window (if a change set exists but a Code Review does not exist, you will be prompted to create one).
 A green icon indicates that all Code Reviews are accepted.
 Red indicates all reviews are rejected.
 Yellow indicates an indeterminate state where some are accepted/rejected or may not exist yet.

+General

-General The General field is a text-based field that can be used to capture any business or development process data as needed by the project team.
+The General field is a text-based field that can be used to capture any business or development process data as needed by the project team.
 It is not used in Rhythm for any explicit purpose.
 It has a maximum length of 128 characters and is only available in grids that contain Story data.

+Global ID

+This is a unique identifier for all items in the Atlas Hub.

+Input Stream

-Global ID This is a unique identifier for all items in the Atlas Hub.
-Input Stream This column displays the Input Stream icon I if the item was derived from an Input Stream.
+This column displays the Input Stream icon if the item was derived from an Input Stream.
 Hover over the item for more information or click the column to open the external item.
+For more information, see Input Streams.

+Kanban

-For more information, see Input Streams .
-Kanban Status If a Story is present in a Kanban Board lane, this column will display the board Name and lane in the following format: <board name="">: <lane name="">.</lane></board> Last Edited Date that the item was last edited.
+If a Story is present in a Kanban Board lane, this column will display the board Name and lane in the following format: <Board Name>: <Lane Name>.

+Status

+Last Edited

+Date that the item was last edited.
 Ready-only.

+Last Edited

-Last Edited By Name of the last author who last edited the item.
+Name of the last author who last edited the item.
 Read-only.

+By

+Status

-Revision Version number of the item.
-Read-only.
-Status The Status column for a Story contains a bubble control that allows you to click on one of the bubbles to set the status of the Story: Not Started, In Progress, Complete, or Accepted.
+The Status column for a Story contains a bubble control that allows you to click on one of the bubbles to set the status of the Story: Not Started, In Progress, Complete, or Accepted.

 The Status column for a Task also contains a bubble control that allows you to set the Status by clicking on one of the bubbles.
-The number of bubbles depends on the amount

-Status by clicking on one of the bubbles.
 The number of bubbles depends on the amount of Task Status Values configured by your administrator.
 See Change Task Status Values (Swimlanes).